debinqiu/Coursera_DataAnalysisTools/Week_3_PearsonCorrelation.md

-## Study the association between lanuch temperature and number of distress##
+## Study the association between lanuch temperature and the number of distress##